 Industry veteran Chris Thorne is Apple's Beats chief marketing officer

-Apple's Beats has installed marketing industry veteran Chris Thorne as its new chief marketing officer, "effective immediately," the company announced on Monday.
+Apple's Beats by Dre has installed marketing industry veteran Chris Thorne as its new chief marketing officer, "effective immediately," the company announced on Monday.

 "In his career, Chris has shouldered an extensive roster of brands that amplify his invaluable experience in marketing, business management, brand growth and creative development," said Beats president Luke Wood in a written statement.